Olin/Rice Halls of Science, Room 249

 A new ES Director was hired at the start of the 1998-1999 academic year.
 This position was added as part of a general expansion of the size of the faculty during which a number of interdisciplinary programs, including ES, were granted their first “stand alone” positions.
 New courses were added as requirements: an introductory Environmental Science course and a junior-level course in Environmental Policy Analayis.
 New requirements for the major were also developed..

-In 2006 the Macalester Faculty approved the development of a minor in Environmental Studies.
+In 2006, the Macalester Faculty approved the addition of a minor to supplement the major in Environmental Studies.